 Inn on the Lake

-The KR Retreat is a special kind of gathering that mixes inspiration, learning, play, and a healthy dose of low-stress downtime with your peers.
-I take great care in pulling together just the right blend of people, vendors, and activities to create a weekend that leaves you feeling relaxed, inspired, and welcomed as part of a community.
+Begun in 2002, the Knitter's Review Retreat is a special kind of gathering that mixes inspiration, learning, play, and a good dose of low-stress downtime with your peers.
+I take great care in stitching together the right blend of people, vendors, and activities to create a weekend that leaves you feeling relaxed, inspired, nourished, and welcomed as part of a community.

 How It Works

 The heart of the event is the Weekend Retreat, which runs from November 13-15 and includes a workshop, evening programs, unfettered access to the stash lounge, equally unfettered access to the Saturday afternoon marketplace, participation in our Sunday morning program, plus copious freshly prepared meals, a steady flow of tea and coffee, and a comfortable bed on which to rest your head every night.

 For those who wish to arrive early and enjoy a full extra day of activities, including an additional workshop, we also offer the Thursday Extension that begins November 12th.

 Please note that no part of the event, from Thursday to Sunday afternoon, is open to the public.

 What We'll Do